passsy/deep_pick/README.md

 // Unhandled exception:
 // PickException(
-//   required value at location "milestone" in pick(json, "milestone" (absent), "creator", "login") is absent.
+//   Expected a non-null value but location "milestone" in pick(json, "milestone" (absent), "creator", "login") is absent.
 //   Use asStringOrNull() when the value may be null at some point (String?).
 // )
 ```